Orange Collective

 5. 05

 The rare team that has operated, designed, and manufactured.
 Assil spent a decade across EDF's SMR design team, reactor operations in Belgium, and an MIT PhD that spins out 15+ years of compact-steam-generator research under Prof. Koroush Shirvan.
-Drew scaled manufacturing at electric truck and boat companies after 3.5 years of White House operations; the head of manufacturing built battery lines at Tesla and Rivian and built Apollo's test reactor at MIT.[36]
+Drew scaled manufacturing at electric truck and boat companies after 3.5 years of White House operations; the head of manufacturing built battery lines at Tesla and Rivian, and Bren Phillips — a former MIT scientist and Navy veteran — built Apollo's test reactor at MIT.[36]
 [37] [38]

 Problem